UPDATE: The Legal System of the Peoples’ Republic of Bangladesh

 The law of the land in a dynamic society requires that it be constantly reviewed by an authority, which is manned by persons possessing an adequate and thorough knowledge of law and the society in which it operates.
 Reflecting this, different countries at different times felt the need to establish a law reform agency; Law Commissions have been set up to fulfill this need.
 In 1996, by the enactment of the Law Commission Act, the Law Commission in Bangladesh started its journey.

-Bangladesh has repealed both the Arbitration (Protocol and Convention) Act of 1937 and the Arbitration Act of 1940, and has enacted a new arbitration law, "The Arbitration Act, 2001" (the Act) principally based on the UNCITRAL Model Law in International Commercial Arbitration (1985).
+Bangladesh has repealed both the Arbitration (Protocol and Convention) Act of 1937 and the Arbitration Act of 1940, and has enacted a new arbitration law, "The Arbitration Act, 2001".
+The Act is principally based on the UNCITRAL Model Law in International Commercial Arbitration (1985).
 The new arbitration law consolidates the domestic and international arbitration regime in Bangladesh.

 The Act provides that an arbitral tribunal may rule on its own jurisdiction, unless otherwise agreed by the parties in terms of the following questions: (a) whether there is a valid arbitration agreement; (b) whether the arbitral tribunal is properly constituted; (c) whether the arbitration agreement is against public policy; (d) whether the arbitration agreement is capable of being performed, and (e) what matters have been submitted to arbitration in accordance with the arbitration agreement.